algolab-quantique/pauliarray/documentation/source/operations.rst

 Operations
 ======================

 All the data structures of PauliArray can be acted on or combined using a set of operations.
+We give some examples using some data structures but most operations are available for all data structures.
+Also, while it is possible to infer expected behaviour for operations between different kinds of data structures, at the moment most operations involving two objects can only be performed between objects of the same data structure.
+This might change in the future.

 --------------------
 Indexing and Masking